 This principle is about being more cognitive about what we are doing with our hard-earned money.
 Instead of having our spending dictate how our future will look, we push towards what we want.
-In a sense, we are trying to create our own destiny as much as we can.
+In a sense, we are trying to create our destiny as much as we can.

-I don't want to downplay the value in doing this.
+I don't want to downplay the value of doing this.
 But I also want to be realistic in how this eventual destination will look.
 I would hate to work hards towards getting somewhere, only to realize it isn't what I thought it would be.

 Even with a large amount of money, all of our problems don't magically vanish.